 - Basic data processing and editing

 - Find open source software and open data

 The free and open source software (FOSS) used in this course are:

 QGIS is a desktop GIS similar to the commercial ArcGIS software.
 GDAL is the Geodata Abstraction Layer, a set of open source tools that can be used to convert between GIS formats and to reproject data in a standardized way.
 GDAL commands can also be used in scripts.
 During the course basic scripting skills will be acquired: shell scripts and the Python programming language.

 The following books are suggested to support the course:

-Course materials are prepared by Dr. Johannes van der Kwast, lecturer in Ecohydrological Modelling, Water Science and Engineering Department, UNESCO-IHE.
+Course materials are prepared by Dr. Johannes van der Kwast, Senior Lecturer in Ecohydrological Modelling, Water Science and Engineering Department, IHE Delft Institute for water education.

 The course materials have been developed for UNESCO-IHE MSc participants and for tailor made trainings for water companies in Uganda.
 These trainings were financed by the Vitens Evides International (VEI) Fund.
 Special thanks to Jan Hoogendoorn and Jonne Kleijer, GIS experts from VEI, who contributed to these exercises.